Learn About Our Outer Banks Inn and Ocracoke Island Location

-Two wings of the duplex at our Ocracoke Island inn, Sunrise and Sunset, offer maximum privacy.
+Two wings of the duplex at our Outer Banks inn on Ocracoke Island, Sunrise and Sunset, offer maximum privacy.

 Our rattan furnished parlor offers to our guests lounging, TV, reading, games, and our outdoor dining area.
 As weather permits, we take advantage of our screened porch furnished with teak tables and chairs for outdoor dining and Adirondack and rocking chairs for snoozing and socializing.
 Solitude comes with each guest’s private room, bath, and furnished balcony.